-There are no taught courses examined by written papers, but you will have access to a wide range of lecture courses at a taught master’s level and foundation or preliminary level, as appropriate.
+There are no taught courses examined by written papers, but you will have access to a wide range of lecture courses at foundation or preliminary level, as appropriate.
 If you have changed fields, this will enable you to fill in gaps in your background knowledge.
 There is also a wide range of courses and workshops which you can attend to acquire skills that will be necessary for the pursuance and presentation of your research, as well as your professional development as a research scientist.

 Research at the Department of Biochemistry is divided into five main themes:

 For this course, the allocation of graduate supervision is the responsibility of the Department of Biochemistry and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Department of Biochemistry.
 Information about supervisors connected with this course can also be found at the Department of Biochemistry website.

 You will typically meet with your supervisor on a weekly or fortnightly basis.
 In addition, your supervisor may appoint a senior member of the laboratory as your day-to-day supervisor.
 Most laboratories also have weekly meetings where members present and discuss their results with other members of the laboratory.